 5. ‘Savings’ Account for Long Term Goals

-This is your account to save for those long-term goals in life such as retirement, where you can get further assistance using Walker investments, etc. It’s okay to start small but start early!
+This is your account to save for those long-term goals in life such as retirement.
+It’s okay to start small but start early!

 STEP 3: Auto Debit

 Now, all you have to do is set up an auto-debit of the required amount from your salary account to these 5 accounts!
 It is best to set the auto-debit date the same as the salary date.
 Voila, your budgeting is now AUTOMATED!